In Spain, people tend to visit the beautiful Mediterranean pearl Barcelona or the capital, Madrid.

 46. Las Fallas Festival

-Every March Valencia gets ready to welcome the spring with their festival Las Fallas.
-It is one the most international parties in Spain, as it is officially an UNESCO cultural heritage of Humanity.
+Every year in March, Valencia gets ready to welcome the spring with their festival Las Fallas.
+It is one of the most international parties in Spain, as it is officially an UNESCO cultural heritage of Humanity.

-In Las fallas, the protagonists are enormous figures known as Fallas that are displayed on the streets during from 15th to 19th March.
+In Las Fallas, the protagonists are enormous figures known as Fallas that are displayed on the streets from 15th to 19th March.

 On the last day, the figures will be burnt.